cyberion-zerocool/CamTrap/README.md

 <p><b>Version: 1.5:</b> Add new online meeting template</p>
 <p><b>Version: 1.4:</b> Ngrok authtoken update</p>
 <p><b>Version: 1.3:</b> Fix ngrok direct link</p>
+#### For More Video subcribe <a href="http://youtube.com/Cyberion-ZeroCool">CYBERION YouTube Channel</a>
+<p>CamTrap is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
+<p><b>Special thanks to Mian Izaz Ali Shah</b> — for being the guiding light on my coding journey.
+Your support, mentorship, and passion for web development have truly inspired me to push my limits and keep learning.
+This project wouldn’t be the same without your help!</p>
 #### For More Video subcribe <a href="http://youtube.com/@Cyberion-ZeroCool">CYBERION YouTube Channel</a>
 <p>CamTrap is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>